 - 19.1.
 Each licensee must keep and maintain records in the form and manner designated by the Commissioner as set forth by these Rules.
 The licensee must maintain requisite records at the physical facility address specified in the license application for a period of two years after disposition of the animal for which the record was originally made.
 All required records must be made available to any inspector authorized by the Commissioner. - 19.2.
 Acquisition records are required and must include, at a minimum: the date the animal was transferred; source or how acquired; name, address and phone number of the source if known; number of animals received; animal breed or species; specific identifying characteristics if available; bird band number or other identification approved by the Commissioner, if applicable; date of birth of dogs, cats, hamsters, rabbits, and guinea pigs. - 19.3.
-Disposition records are required, for dogs, cats, rabbits, guinea pigs, psittacine birds, and hamsters and must include the date of birth for dogs, cats, rabbits, guinea pigs and hamsters.
-For dogs, and cats, disposition records must include breed or species, gender, and physical description of the animal and name, address, phone number, and signature of purchaser or adopter.
-For kittens under 12 weeks of age the weight at the time of transfer must be included. - 19.4.
+Disposition records are required, for dogs, cats, rabbits, guinea pigs, birds, hamsters and herptiles and must include the date of birth for dogs, cats, rabbits, guinea pigs and hamsters.
+The disposition records must include breed or species, gender, and physical description of the animal and name, address, phone number, and signature of the recipient of the animal.
+For kittens under 12 weeks of age the weight at the time of transfer must be included.
+For psittacine birds, the bird band number must be included. - 19.4.
 Facilities must record date of death or euthanasia for dogs, cats and psittacine birds.
 Records of euthanasia shall include species or breed, date, and method of euthanasia including dosage.